FARM1110 – Pharmacology, Physiology and Cell Biology 1

 - 30 hours lectures

-- 5 hours laboratory exercises with submission of individual laboratory reports - compulsory
+- 2 laboratory exercises (a total of 5 hours) with submission of individual laboratory reports - mandatory

 In order to participate in laboratory exercises, it is a requirement that the HSE subject HMS0503 – Laboratory Safety must be passed.